Adaptive Diffusion Constrained Sampling for Bimanual Robot Manipulation: Experimental Results

-We also compare the spatial quality of samples generated by NLP Sampling, CCSP, and ADCS in \autoref{tab:compare density_coverage}, evaluating both \textbf{coverage} and \textbf{uniformity} of the resulting distributions.
-Tasks 1–3 focus on the 3D position of a single end-effector, while Tasks 4–6 assess the midpoint distribution between two arms.
-Coverage is computed as the fraction of occupied voxels in a predefined 3D grid, while uniformity is measured by the variance in density across voxels—lower variance indicates a more even spread of samples.
-Due to the relatively coarse voxel grid used (see Appendix~\autoref{sec:voxel_density} and \autoref{sec:append_density_compare}), absolute coverage values are modest but still reflect comparative performance.
-As shown in the table, ADCS achieves superior coverage in 5 out of 6 tasks and lower variance in most cases, highlighting its ability to explore constraint-satisfying regions more thoroughly.
-To assess generalization beyond the training set, we evaluated ADCS on out-of-distribution constraint values.
-Results in Subsection~\ref{sec: generalizability} show that our method maintains low constraint satisfaction errors even in these unseen settings, validating its compositional generalization capability.
+We also compare the \textbf{spatial quality of samples} generated by NLP Sampling, CCSP, and ADCS in Table~\ref{tab: data_density_comparison}, evaluating both \textbf{coverage} and \textbf{uniformity} of the resulting distributions.
+Task \emph{Obstacle Avoidance} and \emph{Orientation Alignment} focus on the 3D position of a single end-effector, while Task \emph{Rectangle Constrained Sampling} and \emph{Surface Contact Sampling} assess the midpoint distribution between two arms.
+Coverage is computed as the fraction of occupied voxels in a predefined 3D grid, while uniformity is measured by the variance in density across voxels, lower variance indicates a more even spread of samples.
+As shown in the table, ADCS achieves superior coverage in most tasks and lower variance in most cases, highlighting its ability to explore constraint-satisfying regions more thoroughly.

+In order to validate the \textbf{dynamic performance of CWT}, we intentionally modified the target value of one constraint during inference, such as the desired relative pose between the two EEFs, which causes the sampled points to fall outside the feasible region of that constraint, thereby testing the model’s adaptability.
+As illustrated in Figure~\ref{fig:dynamic_weights}, during inference, a change in the constraint target value leads to a corresponding adjustment of the weights, which enables the system to quickly recover back to the feasible region.